fmager/real-time/m1_memory_hierarchies/README.md

 cache, which is not matched for data.
 Additional accelerators exist, such as the neural engine featured in quite a lot of Apple products, and dedicated image and video processing hardware.

-Finally, you can even go outside of your current system.
+You can even go outside of your current system.
 Two CPU's and eight GPU's could be tightly interconnected in a node, such as in the
 [Nvidia DGX system](https://www.nvidia.com/en-us/data-center/dgx-a100/).
 In the case of a DGX system everything is tightly interconnected with specialized hardware to minimize the time it takes to transfer data from one component to the other.

-Taking things even further we could be sending data between more than one node, requiring yet another layer of communication, which is going to be slower than communicating internally in your CPU or in your node.
+Taking things even further, we could be sending data between more than one node, requiring yet another layer of communication, which is going to be slower than communicating internally in your CPU or in your node.
 When running on clusters with multiple nodes, the data you work from might have to be fetched from one or more storage nodes, which keeps your data between batch jobs.
 Taking neural network training as an example,